Juice (Lizzo song): Live performances

-Music video & in popular culture
+Music video

 The music video for "Juice" was released the same day as the single.
 The video, directed by Quinn Wilson, features the singer in an '80s-style workout program, late-night talk show, and selling products on an infomercial.
 It also contains references to Soul Glo commercials and a reference to ASMR YouTuber Spirit Payton.
 Taylor Bryant of Nylon magazine described the video as "just as fun as the song".
 The 2020 video game Just Dance 2021 has it as one of the dance songs.

 A second music video, directed by Pete Williams, premiered on the WOWPresents YouTube channel on April 17, 2019.
 It features Lizzo with RuPaul's Drag Race alumni A'keria C. Davenport, Silky Nutmeg Ganache, Soju, Mayhem Miller, Asia O'Hara, Mariah Paris Balenciaga, Detox Icunt, Morgan McMichaels and Sonique.
-It has also been used in the official trailer for Tim Story's 2021 film Tom & Jerry: The Movie as well as in a music video emphasising Tom's struggle to catch Jerry in the film.
+It was also used in the official trailer for Tim Story's 2021 film Tom & Jerry: The Movie as well as in a music video emphasising Tom's struggle to catch Jerry in the film.

+In popular culture

+A screenshot of Lizzo's YouTube channel promoting the song became an Internet meme.
+The screenshot shows her YouTube profile picture, banner, and thumbnail for the song's music video are all the same image of Lizzo from the cover art.
+Users found this repetition of the image on her channel to be humorous, and compared it to other scenarios.